aescharfenberg/product-code/README.md

-# product-code
+# DWG Product Code

-A .NET (C#) implementation of a library to work with various types of product codes.
+A .NET (C#) library that makes working with product codes simple and easy.
+Brought to you by the Developer Workgroup (DWG).

 ## Price Lookup (PLU)